-If you experience more severe itching, it is important to consult your physician.
+More severe itching may indicate an underlying liver condition known as Intrahepatic Cholestasis of Pregnancy (ICP) or Obstetric Cholestasis (OC).
 Your doctor may perform a set of liver function tests (LFTs) to determine if you have obstetric cholestasis.
 If you are diagnosed with OC, your doctor will need to regularly perform LFTS for the duration of your pregnancy to monitor the health of both you and the baby.

 While there is currently no cure for OC, some options for easing symptoms include taking a warm bath or applying ice to an itchy area of skin.
 As OC can interfere with the absorption of vitamin K, which is necessary for proper blood clotting, your doctor may also recommend that you take a vitamin K supplement.